| IMPORTANT WARNING

 | What should I do in case of OVERDOSE?

 | What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain tests such as blood tests, X-rays, and electrocardiograms (EKGs, tests that record the electrical activity of the heart) before and during your treatment to be sure that it is safe for you to take sunitinib and to check your body's response to the medication.
+Your doctor will order certain blood tests before and during your treatment to be sure that it is safe for you to take sunitinib and to check your body's response to the medication.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with sunitinib and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website ( Web Site) or the manufacturer's website to obtain the Medication Guide.

 Talk to your doctor about the risks of taking sunitinib.